Baptism (or Christening) in the Parish of Portslade & Mile Oak

 I come to Christ.

-In order to keep those promises and to bring up your child in the Christian faith you need to be coming to church on a regular basis so that your child can (to quote the service of Baptism): "learn to know God in public worship and private prayer, follow Jesus Christ in the life of faith, serve their neighbour after the example of Christ, and in due course come to confirmation."
+In order to keep those promises and to bring up your child in the Christian faith you need to intend to come to church on a regular basis so that your child can (to quote the service of Baptism): "learn to know God in public worship and private prayer, follow Jesus Christ in the life of faith, serve their neighbour after the example of Christ, and in due course come to confirmation."

 It's only fair to point out the expectations on you if you bring your child for baptism in this parish.